mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 ## Launch Tower Agent
 #### Gadi and Setonix (HPC)
-You need to start Tower Agent so that it is able to pick up the pipeline job when you launch it in Nextflow Tower.
-Follow instructions in the [How to set up/Launch Tower Agent](https://mantczakaus.github.io/ontvisc_guide/how_to_setup#launch-tower-agent) portion of the guide.
+You need to start Tower Agent so that it can pick up the pipeline job when you launch it in Nextflow Tower.
+Follow the instructions in the [How to set up/Launch Tower Agent](https://mantczakaus.github.io/ontvisc_guide/how_to_setup#launch-tower-agent) portion of the guide.

 ## Create a folder to which you will direct the execution of the pipeline
 #### Gadi and Setonix (HPC)
 You had to specify the `Work directory` (and optionally, the `Launch directory`) when you were [adding the Compute Environment](https://mantczakaus.github.io/ontvisc_guide/how_to_setup#add-a-compute-environment).
 Make sure these folders exist on the HPC.
 #### Lyra (HPC)
-Create folders where all the task work directories will be created (`Work directory`) and all the execution scripts, config files and logs will be stored (`Launch directory`).
+Create folders where all the task work directories will be created (`Work directory`), and all the execution scripts, config files and logs will be stored (`Launch directory`).
 More information in the [How to set up/Add a Compute Environment](https://mantczakaus.github.io/ontvisc_guide/how_to_setup#add-a-compute-environment) portion of the guide.

 ## Launch the pipeline with the `test` configuration
 #### Gadi and Setonix (Nextflow Tower)